I woke up. Dad was wiggling my toe under the blanket on my bed.

 So the captain climbed to the top of the dirt island and started to tell his other soldiers where to go and what to build.
 Some had to make walls and others made towers.
 Still others had to build places where all the soldiers could sleep when it was nighttime.
 I piled and pressed the dirt into the different parts of the fort.
 For the sleeping places I first tried making big mounds of dirt that I would dig out the inside of like a cave.
 But as I tried to dig it out just a little more the top parts of those places kept falling down.

 Having this happen several times, I started thinking really hard about some other way to make the top part so it didn’t fall down.
 I thought about the box my soldiers were in.
 When it had shoes in it it had a top part that was now on the bottom of the box instead.
-I didn’t keep it on the top because then I couldn’t see what was in the box if the top was on.
-So I took that top part from the bottom of the box and used it as a roof.
-I thought it was funny that the top was on the bottom.
-And it turned out that it was strong enough to let me make the sleeping place bigger so more soldiers could sleep there.
+I didn’t keep it on top of the box, because then I couldn’t see what was in the box if the top was on.
+So I used it as the top part of my sleeping place for the soldiers, and it turned out that it was strong enough to let me make the sleeping place bigger so more soldiers could sleep there.

-After the good guy soldiers had worked for a long time my mom came out and said it was time for lunch.
-She looked at everything that had been built in the dirt, now full of soldiers watching out for pirates while others slept.
+After the good guy soldiers had worked for a long time mom came out and said it was time for lunch.
+She looked at everything that had been built in the dirt, now full of soldiers watching out for pirates while others were sleeping.

-“Please take your shoes off in the landing when you come inside, and wash your hands before you eat!”
+“Please take your shoes off in the landing when you come inside”, she said, “And wash your hands before you eat!”